What is a mobile CRM?

 - What are the advantages of mobile CRM?

-A mobile CRM helps salespeople increase productivity by making it easier to keep track of customers and perform actions like calling or messaging leads.
+A mobile CRM helps salespeople increase productivity by making it easier to track customers and perform actions like calling or messaging leads.
 This allows them to follow up with more customers in less time and lower effort, improving efficiency and increasing sales.

 - What are the best mobile CRM features?